filiphric/how-to-start-unflaking-your-tests/pages/01_flakiness.md

 <!--
 - but let’s stop at this little guy
 - because as I said, we have some great tools nowadays
-- but they all seem to be battling for speed of execution
+- but they all seem to focusing on one problem
+- speed of execution
 - I have read countless blog posts comparing pw and cy or some other tools
 - they are focusing on execution
 -->